swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 1. Create the Kubernetes cluster
 2. Validate kubectl can access the Kubernetes cluster
 3. Install MLEM with Kubernetes support
+4. Create a Model Registry
+5. Manage deployment declaration and state
-4. Deploy the model on Kubernetes with MLEM
+6. Deploy the model on Kubernetes with MLEM
-5. Access the model
+7. Access the model

 !!! danger